UFSC · Technologial Center. Department of Computer Science

 Professor at the Federal University of Santa Catarina, Department of Informatics and Statistics.

-systemsCore discipline
+systemsCore axis

 Selected areas